jagpreetbatth/SQL-Queries/README.md

 Rockbusters Stealth Background:

-"Rockbusters" is a fictional film catalog frim with an urgent need of a data analyst to aid in launching an online video streaming service to stay competitive and with current trends.
-Working with the business intelligence department, we compile a strategy for the new online video streaming service by utlilizing SQL queries to gain insight on customer prefrences, movies, and video rental patterns.
+"Rockbusters" is a fictional film catalog frim with an urgent need of a data analyst to aid in launching an online video streaming service in order to to stay competitive with current trends.
+Working along side the business intelligence department, we compile a strategy for the new online video streaming service by utlilizing SQL queries to gain insight on customer prefrences, movies, and video rental patterns.

 Key Questions